Victorian Railways B class (diesel): History

-The B class were the first mainline diesel locomotives built for the Victorian Railways.
+The B class were the first mainline diesel locomotives ever built for the Victorian Railways.
 The design was based on the successful Electro-Motive Diesel F-unit locomotives with the distinctive bulldog nose.
 They were unusual in having a streamlined drivers cab at each end.

 Inception

-After World War II, the Victorian Railways was run down from years of Depression-era under-investment and wartime over-utilisation.
+After World War II, the Victorian Railways was severely run down from years of Depression-era under-investment and wartime over-utilisation.
 Chief Mechanical Engineer Ahlston traveled the world studying railway rehabilitation.
 Britain leaned towards steam locomotives, while France was moving towards main line electrification.
 The United States was more divided, with General Motors' Electro-Motive Division at La Grange, Illinois turning out modern E and F-units diesels.
 However the EMD units axle load was too heavy for the Victorian tracks, and the Commonwealth Government would not allow the use of foreign currency to purchase United States diesels.
 As a result, the £80 million Operation Phoenix featured steam locomotives and electrification of the Gippsland line, either locally built or imported from the United Kingdom.

 To achieve a lighter axle load, a six axles / six motor Co-Co wheel arrangement was required.
-By 1949, the head of Electro-Motive Diesel Dick Dilworth was convinced that lighter axle load locomotives would be popular in Australia and other foreign countries.
+By 1949, the then-head of Electro-Motive Diesel Dick Dilworth was convinced that lighter axle load locomotives would be popular in Australia and other foreign countries.
 Frank Shea of Clyde Engineering had also negotiated with EMD to build the new locomotive locally, in order to overcome the foreign exchange restrictions.
-The order was placed in 1951 and the first locomotive was delivered on 14 July 1952.
+The order for what would become the B Class was placed in 1951 and the first of the class was delivered on 14 July 1952.

 Into service

 The 26 members of the class operated on broad gauge lines throughout Victoria, working the majority of the important passenger trains, as well as fast freights.
-Many timetables were accelerated, and steam locomotives began to be scrapped in large numbers.
+Many timetables were accelerated, and steam locomotives began to be 'euthanized' in large numbers.
 The visit of Queen Elizabeth in 1954 saw her ride behind B60 on a special train.

 While costing £80 per horsepower compared to £60 for steam, the new locomotives ran 130,000 miles per year, compared to 35,000 and 60,000 miles per year for main line steam locomotives.
 The Chief Engineers Office found that one B class did the work of three steam locomotives.
 Their success led to further dieselisation, with the delivery of the T class branch line units from 1955, and the single ended S class mainline units from 1957.